 - Know Your Yearly Volume – When ordering parts if you can give the molder your yearly volume of parts and not just the order batch volume, then the molder will usually discount your order batch getting closer to the cost per part of running your yearly volume in one production run.

-- Make it Black – avoiding custom colors, which is really anything other than black, white, and natural, will save a good bit on material costs.
-In addition, for products with a selection of colors, limit the number of colors you offer to ensure larger volume orders and lower materials cost which both lead to lower part costs.
+- Make it Black – avoiding custom colors, which are really anything other than black, white, and natural, will save a good bit on material costs.
+In addition, for products with a selection of colors, limit the number of colors you offer to ensure larger volume orders and lower materials costs which both lead to lower part costs.

 - Multi-Cavity Tools – If you will have a large production you can save extensively on per part costs by having a multi-cavity mold.
 This will have similar cycle times to a single cavity mold but mold multiple parts, thus decreasing the machine hours dramatically.